frankelavsky/academic_homepage/_posts/2025-05-06-machine-utterance.md

 Perhaps.
 I'm not sure if "for the better" here can be easily unpacked.
 I'm skeptical (to put it lightly).
 So instead, I want to interrogate Alberto's words a bit more: what does it mean to "talk a lot without saying much?"
 And why does a shift from what "saying" something used to mean into what "saying" means now, really matter to unpack?

 ## Generative AI is changing who we are: it is an *ontological* event
 Now, I've already written (or should I say "said" here?) about how I think generative AI is shifting what roles we play as humans: from [having thoughts to managing them](https://www.frank.computer/blog/2024/06/llms-and-thoughts.html).
 But I think it could be argued that we do still learn *something* when we leverage AI tools.
+We still "have thoughts" so to speak.
 Human intellect is impressive and I'd argue that we aren't *not* learning when we use AI.
 But *what* we learn likely changes.
+So perhaps that framing isn't quite right yet - [I'm still working through my thoughts on this all the time](https://bsky.app/profile/frank.computer/post/3loljhq7ins2n).

 So instead perhaps what irks me are the impacts when we change from doing to managing.
 What do we get to claim is ours anymore?